 We evaluate our method for generating scene graphs from images.
 We compare our model against a recently proposed model on visual relationship prediction [26].
-Our goal is to analyzo cur model in datasets with both sparse and dense relationship annotations.
+Our goal is to analyze our model in datasets with both sparse and dense relationship annotations.
 We use a new scene graph dataset based on the VisualGenome dataset [20] in our main experiment.
 We also evaluate our model on the support relation inference task in the NYU Depth v2 dataset.
-The key difference between these two dataset is that scene graph annotation is very sparse: among all possible pairing of objects, only 1.6% of them are labeled with a relationship predicate.
-The NYU Depth v2 dataset, on the other hand, exhaustively amontates the support of every labeled object.
+The key difference between these two datasets is that scene graph annotation is very sparse: among all possible pairing of objects, only 1.6% of them are labeled with a relationship predicate.
+The NYU Depth v2 dataset, on the other hand, exhaustively annotates the support of every labeled object.
 Our experiments show that our model outperforms the baseline model [26], and can generalize to other types of relationships, in particular support relations [28], without any architecture change.

-Visual Genome We introduce a new scene graph dataset →i based on the Visual Genome dataset [20].
-The original VG scene graph dataset contains 108.077 images with an average of 38 objects and 22 relationships per image.
+Visual Genome We introduce a new scene graph dataset $m_i = \sum{j: i \to j} \sigma(\mathbf{v}1^T[h_i, h{i \to j}]) h{i \to j} + \sum{j: j \to i} \sigma(\mathbf{v}2^T[h_i, h{j \to i}]) h{j \to i} \text{ based on the Visual Genome dataset [20].
+The original VG scene graph dataset contains 108,077 images with an average of the contains 108,077 images with a contains 108,077 images with$ age of 38 objects and 22 relationships per image.
 However, a substantial fraction of the object annotations have poorquality and overlapping bounding boxes and/or ambiguous object names.
 We manually cleaned up per-box annotations.
-On average, this annotation refinement process corrected 22 bounding boxes and/or names, deleted 7.4 boxes, and merged 5.4 duplicate bounding boxes per image.
+On average, this annotation refinement process corrected 22 bounding boxes and/or names, deleted 7.4 boxes. and merged 5.4 duplicate bounding boxes per image.
 The new dataset contains an average of 25 distinct objects and 22 relationships per image.
 In this experiment, we use the most frequent 150 object categories and 50 predicates for evaluation.
 As a result, each image has a scene graph of around 11.5 objects and 6.2 relationships.
 We use 70% of the images for training and the remaining 30% for testing.

-NYU Depth V2 We also evaluate our model on the support relation graphs from the NYU Depth V2 dataset [28].
-The dataset contains 1,449 RGB-D images captured in 27 indoor scenes.
+NYU Depth V2 We also evaluate our model on the support relation graphs from the NYU Depth v2 dataset [28].
+The dataset contains 1.449 RGB-D images captured in 27 indoor scenes.
 Each image is annotated with instance segmentation, region class labels, and support relations between regions.
 We use the standard split, with 795 images used for training and 654 images for testing.